 The whole idea with that technique is that if I leave enough breadcrumbs for an Instagram account to notice me, they’ll come check out my profile, and hopefully like it enough to throw me a follow.
 If not, they’ll at least leave a few comments which will boost my engagement!
 Either way, win.

-It’s also really beneficial to have your group of blogger friends turn on notifications for each other’s accounts, this way you can interact immediately with posts, which will also help boost you in the algorithm!Instead of dropping 3 heart emojis, leave enough genuine comments that people can't ignore you (or your feed).Click To Tweet
+It’s also really beneficial to have your group of blogger friends turn on notifications for each other’s accounts, this way you can interact immediately with posts, which will also help boost you in the algorithm![click_to_tweet tweet=”Instead of dropping 3 heart emojis, leave enough genuine comments that people can’t ignore you (or your feed).” quote=”Instead of dropping 3 heart emojis, leave enough genuine comments that people can’t ignore you (or your feed).”]

 (RELATED READ: 5 Tips for Taking Your Own Photos)